MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/scheduledtasks/New-ScheduledTaskPrincipal.md

 - ServiceAccount
 - InteractiveOrPassword

-For more information on LogonType values, see [Principal.LogonType](/windows/win32/taskschd/principal-logontype#property-value)
+For more information about LogonType values, see [Principal.LogonType](/windows/win32/taskschd/principal-logontype#property-value)

 ```yaml
 Type: LogonTypeEnum